luipir/pgstac-test-container-action/README.md

-# pgstac GitHub Composite Action
+# pgstac GitHub Action

-This composite GitHub Action provides a simple way to run a [pgstac](https://github.com/stac-utils/pgstac) server (with [pypgstac](https://github.com/stac-utils/pgstac/tree/main/pypgstac)) in a Docker container and load STAC data into it as part of your CI/CD workflow.
+This GitHub Action provides a simple way to run a [pgstac](https://github.com/stac-utils/pgstac) server (with [pypgstac](https://github.com/stac-utils/pgstac/tree/main/pypgstac)) in a Docker container and load STAC data into it as part of your CI/CD workflow.

 ## Features

-- Pulls and runs the official `stacutils/pgstac` Docker image
+- Pulls and runs the official `ghcr.io/stac-utils/pgstac` Docker image
 - Waits for the database to be ready
 - Runs `pypgstac migrate` to initialize the database
 - Loads all STAC collections and items from a specified directory using `pypgstac load`